anxuae/pih2o/README.rst

 - install ``pih2o`` in editable mode ::

-   $ pip3 install -e . --user
+   $ sudo pip3 install -e .

 - start the application exactly in the same way as installed from pypi.
 All modifications performed in the cloned repository are taken into account when the application starts.